Tulsa city councilors finding no simple answer to problem of abandoned shopping carts

 Councilor Lori Decter Wright said she would “entertain a carrot versus a stick” approach to resolve the problem and noted that not everyone removing shopping carts from retail properties is homeless.

 “As the district with the most retail right now, I can’t see doing anything that would penalize retailers,” Wright said.
-“In my district, people are using the carts to go to their homes (because) they just don’t have transportation ...
-20 percent don’t have transportation.”
+“In my district, people are using the carts to go to their homes (because) they just don’t have transportation. … Twenty percent don’t have transportation.”

 Councilor Grant Miller questioned whether city officials have considered addressing the problem by enforcing laws against theft.

-“I mean, the carrying off of somebody else’s property, could not TPD enforce” that?
-Miller said.
+“I mean, the carrying off of somebody else’s property — could not TPD enforce” that?
+Miller asked.

 “I just want to be careful that if we do decide to go down a policy pathway here that we are not inflicting harm or undue hardship on people who have their whole lives' belongings in those carts and that is all they have,” Bellis said.